Marijuana News Today

 Vaping marijuana is also on the rise, hitting 11% in the previous month, more than doubling since 2017.

 These are very good numbers for the legal marijuana industry.
 The growth in pot usage speaks to the declining stigma surrounding the drug.
-Combined with legalization in many states across the country and you have a situation where it’s getting easier to openly purchase and consume pot.
+Combine this with legalization in many states across the country and you have a situation in which it’s getting easier to openly purchase and consume pot.

 And what’s good about this particular demographic that, if they take a liking to marijuana at an early age, there’s a decent chance they will keep it in their routines later, potentially beating out alcohol as their recreational drug of choice.